 - 1. Completed application form.
 The application fee is waived. - Official transcripts of academic records from all colleges and universities attended, including most recent Yale transcript.
-Unofficial copies may be obtained from current school registrars at student's request. - 3.
-Copies of all letters of recommendation from student's file.
+Unofficial copies may be obtained from current school registrars at student's request.

+- Copies of all letters of recommendation from student's file.
 Copies may be obtained from current school registrar. - 4.
 Two letters of recommendation from current faculty, at least one from Institute faculty. - 5.
-A writing sample, such as a term paper, thesis, course paper, etc. Optional: examples of involvement in liturgical, musical, or artistic activities (orders of worship, prayers, hymn texts or tunes, sermons, special events, etc.). - 6.
 An essay to include a discussion of reasons for pursuing graduate study at the Institute of Sacred Music, comments on specific areas of interest for study, an indication of your sense of vocation, and areas of greatest importance as you consider your future career in relation to the Church.
-The essay is not to exceed one page. - 7.
-Official scores from GRE or TOEFL (if applicable).
+The essay is not to exceed one page. - 6.
+Official scores from GRE or TOEFL (if applicable; see GRE or TOEFL sections above for details).